wey-gu/fraud-detection-datagen/README.md

 ## How to use the data

-First to bootstrap your Nebula Graph cluster, here, for single server playground, try with [nebula-up](https://github.com/wey-gu/nebula-up/).
+First, to bootstrap your Nebula Graph cluster, here, for a single server playground, try with [nebula-up](https://github.com/wey-gu/nebula-up/).

 Then, assuming you have a Nebula Graph cluster running in docker with network namespace: `nebula-net`, you can use the following command call Nebula Graph Importer to import data into Nebula Graph, with its configuration from `nebula_graph_importer.yaml`: